codsen/codsen/packages/detergent/readme.md

 Detergent is a tool which cleans and prepares text so you can paste it safely into HTML template:

-For starters Detergent will:
+For starters, Detergent will:

 - delete invisible Unicode characters
-- collapse whitespace chunks longer than 1 space (considering new lines)
+- collapse whitespace chunks longer than one space (considering newlines)
 - strip HTML and recursively decode anything HTML-encoded

 Then Detergent will optionally: